Updated: Oct 21

 If you looked closely you would see the exhaustion on the face of my partner and the worry on mine that I am holding him back.
 That this isn’t what he signed up for.
 That he will eventually get sick of it all.
 You would see the darker thoughts that swirl around my head: thoughts that he would be better off without me.

 If you were looking carefully you would hear me getting out of breath, simply from chatting or standing up to give you a hug.
 You would see how hard I have to concentrate to follow your conversation because my pain is distracting and all consuming.
 You would see the regret in my eyes that I can’t join you for drinks or dinner, and the hurt it caused when you stopped inviting me altogether.

 If you were paying closer attention you would see the way I try to downplay my symptoms around you because I don’t want to make you uncomfortable, or for you to think that I’m no fun to be around.
 You would also notice how I always lie about how bad the payback is after spending time with you, because I don’t want you to feel bad or give up on me altogether.

 If you were really looking you would see the frustration and the shame I feel at being so dependent on others.
-You would see the longing in my eyes when I talk about running or hiking, and how hard I try to fight the pang of jealousy I feel when I see you going on holidays, climbing mountains, getting promotions, going out for drinks together and generally doing the usual things a person my age does.
+You would see the longing in my eyes when I talk about running or hiking, and how hard I try to fight the pang of jealousy I feel when I see you going on holidays, climbing mountains, going out for drinks together and generally doing the usual things a person my age does.
 You would see that jealousy and understand that it doesn’t mean that I’m not happy for you.
 I am, but I’m also grieving for myself.